 Let’s talk about humanely raised meat.
 Now that Thanksgiving is coming upon us, most dinners will feature a turkey as the centerpiece of the table.
 Many of the meats available in supermarkets are grown on factory farms and are fed genetically modified grain.

 In addition, animals and birds may be given antibiotics and hormones that may have residuals in the meat.
-Purchasing meat from a local farmer provides you a way to find out how your food is grown and you may even have a chance to see the animals.
+Purchasing meat from a local farmer provides you a way to find out how your food is grown, and you may even have a chance to see the animals.

-The genetic diversity of meats play an important part of a healthy diet because their superior fat distribution, protein and iron content differs as well as many nutrients.
-In addition, all of her flock eats a diet of certified Non-GMO milled grain and because they can roam free on the pasture, they have a varied diet of all sorts of good things.
+The genetic diversity of meats plays an important part of a healthy diet because their superior fat distribution, protein and iron content differs as well as many nutrients.
+In addition, all of her flock eats a diet of certified non-GMO milled grain and because they can roam free on the pasture, they have a varied diet of all sorts of good things.

 The turkeys on Franny’s Farm are truly a slow food since they take around 6 1/2 months to mature while most birds take only 8-10 weeks to get to market.
 Today’s birds that are bred to get to market quickly are not as flavorful as heritage meat.